JacobBorch/game2048/README.md

 # game2048

-A simple implementation of the popular 2048 game, written almost entirely in rust.
+A simple implementation of a 2048 game web app, written almost entirely in rust.